Gaborone: National government

 Gaborone is the political centre of Botswana.
 Most government buildings are located west of the Main Mall in an area called the Government Enclave.
 The National Assembly of Botswana, the Ntlo ya Dikgosi, the National Archives, the Department of Taxes and Attorney General's Chambers Building, and the Ministry of Health.
 Near the entrance of the parliament building, there is a statue of Sir Seretse Khama, Botswana's first president as well as a memorial dedicated to the three hundred Batswana who were killed from 1939 to 1945.
 Another monument pays tribute to the Botswana Defence Force soldiers who died in the Rhodesian Bush War.

-Before 1982, Gaborone held one parliamentary constituency, one seat in the Parliament of Botswana.
+Before 1982, Gaborone held one parliamentary constituency, in the Parliament of Botswana.
 From 1982 to 1993, Gaborone was divided into two constituencies, Gaborone North and Gaborone South.
 A third seat in Parliament was given to a member elected for the whole city of Gaborone.
 In January 1993, two new constituencies were created: Gaborone West and Gaborone Central.
 For local government elections, the four constituencies were divided into wards.
 Gaborone North had seven, Gaborone West had seven.
 Gaborone Central had six, and Gaborone South had five.
-In 2019, the city had five constituencies: Gaborone North, Gaborone Central, Gaborone South, Gaborone West North, and Gaborone West South.
+In 2019, the city had five constituencies: Gaborone North, Gaborone Central, Gaborone South, Gaborone Bonnington North, and Gaborone Bonnington South.

 An International Law Enforcement Academy (ILEA) was established on 24 July 2000 in Gaborone.
 The academy would provide training for middle managers for the countries in the Southern African Development Community (SADC).

 There are 21 diplomatic missions in Gaborone.